 Facilities at the B&B

 In addition to your private room, we invite you to use the guest lounge.
 Relax and plan your activities for tomorrow, watch TV or a movie, or enjoy the company of the other guests.
-If there are other guests in their rooms, the TV should be turned off by 10 p.m.
+If other guests are in their rooms, the TV should be turned off by 10 p.m.

 Storage - If you need extra luggage or valuables stored during a wilderness tour, please ask.

 Safety and recreation - The Four Seasons B&B is located in a very safe neighbourhood.
 Feel free to go for a walk in the area.
-We also have two bicycles for guest use.
+We also have several bicycles for guest use.
 A small forested park with winter skating rink and summer playground is located directly across the street.
-The Yukon River trail, the
+The Yukon River trail (or here), the Whitehorse Rapids fish ladder and hydro dam, a kayaking area (see super photos), and a skateboard park are only a few blocks away, and trails on the surrounding hills and on Grey Mountain are even closer.
+Please ask Greg or see the Whitehorse City Guide for directions to these wonderful places.

 Back to top of page